-For the three months ended May 31, 2024, changes in foreign currency exchange rates had a favorable year-over-year impact on consolidated U.S. Dollar reported net sales revenue of approximately \$0.4 million, or 0.1%, compared to an unfavorable year-over-year impact of \$0.5 million, or 0.1%, for the same period last year.
+For the three months ended August 31, 2024, changes in foreign currency exchange rates had an unfavorable year-over-year impact on consolidated U.S. Dollar reported net sales revenue of approximately \$0.5 million, or 0.1%, compared to a favorable year-over-year impact of \$1.4 million, or 0.3%, for the same period last year.
+For the six months ended August 31, 2024, changes in foreign currency exchange rates had an unfavorable year-over-year impact on consolidated U.S. Dollar reported net sales revenue of approximately \$0.2 million, or less than 0.1%, compared to a favorable year-over-year impact of \$0.9 million, or 0.1% for the same period last year.